New York Pricing, May 2026

 Tankless Water Heater Install Cost in New York 2026

-The NY-specific lever to pull: NYSERDA Comfort Home pays up to $700 on qualifying ENERGY STAR Most Efficient tankless installs by a participating contractor.
-Combined with the federal 25C credit of $600, total incentives reach $1,300 -- the highest stacked total of any US state.
+The NY-specific lever to pull: NYSERDA Comfort Home pays rebates on qualifying ENERGY STAR Most Efficient tankless installs by a participating contractor; check the current program schedule and dsireusa.org for amounts before purchase.
+The federal 25C credit ended December 31, 2025, and no longer stacks on top.

 Why NY install costs span a wider range than most states